 Transportation costs include an estimated average amount.
-Each year this item of the budget is reviewed based on the most recent year-end percentage increase/decrease of the regional Consumer Price Index (CPI).
+This item of the budget is reviewed each year based on the most recent student survey and /or in combination with year-end percentage increase/decrease of the regional Consumer Price Index (CPI).